Atlanta season 4

 The fourth and final season of the American television series Atlanta premiered on FX on September 15, 2022.
-The season is produced by RBA, 343 Incorporated, MGMT.
+The season is produced by Gilga, 343 Incorporated, MGMT.
 Entertainment, and FXP, with Donald Glover, Paul Simms, Dianne McGunigle, Stephen Glover, Hiro Murai, and Stefani Robinson serving as executive producers.
 Donald Glover serves as creator and showrunner.

 The season was ordered in August 2019, which would later be revealed to be the final season in February 2022.
 It stars Donald Glover, Brian Tyree Henry, LaKeith Stanfield, and Zazie Beetz.
 The series follows Earn during his daily life in Atlanta, Georgia, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 After having the characters stay in Europe in the previous season, the season follows the characters as they return to Atlanta.

 The season has been universally acclaimed for its acting, writing, directing, cinematography, and tension; with some declaring it a return to form from the previous season.